Zoalize Jansen van Rensburg

-Zoalize Jansen van Rensburg (28 October 2005) is a South African beauty pageant titleholder who was crowned Miss World South Africa 2023 and represented South Africa in Poland and was unplaced.
+Zoalize Jansen van Rensburg (born 28 October 2005) is a South African beauty pageant titleholder who was crowned Miss World South Africa 2024.
+At 18 years old, she became the youngest winner in the competition's history.
+She went on to represent South Africa at the Miss World 2025 pageant in India, where she won the Best Designer Dress challenge.